Arizona police release video of fatal collision with Uber self-driving SUV

 A handout photo of a still frame taken from video shows the exterior view of the self-driving Uber vehicle leading up to the fatal collision in Tempe, Arizona

-TEMPE, Ariz.
-(Reuters) - Police in Arizona on Wednesday released a short video of a fatal collision between an Uber self-driving vehicle and a pedestrian, as investigators probe the accident that has put new focus on the safety of autonomous vehicles.
+TEMPE, Ariz./SAN FRANCISCO (Reuters) - Police in Arizona on Wednesday released a short video of a fatal collision between an Uber self-driving vehicle and a pedestrian, as investigators probe the accident that has put new focus on the safety of autonomous vehicles.

 The woman, Elaine Herzberg, 49, later died from her injuries.